Yifan-Zang/Yifan-Zang/README.md

 **Computational Psychology Researcher | Data Scientist**

 I'm a recent graduate from Columbia University's **Quantitative Methods in the Social Sciences (QMSS)** program, specializing in applying machine learning and NLP to psychological research.
-My work focuses on using computational methods to understand mental health, language processing, and human behavior.
+My work focuses on using computational methods to understand mental health, language processing, human cognition, emotion and behavior.

 ---